The Next Generation of Manufacturers Grows as 38 Students Complete TMA’s Related Theory Apprentice Program

 SCHAUMBURG, IL – Manufacturers from all around the United States are concerned about the future of the industry as a retiring “Silver Tsunami” looms on the horizon – threatening a whole generation of the US manufacturers.
-For several years, the Technology & Manufacturing Association has been working with members, local high schools and community colleges to thwart the impending workforce disaster by offering training and education that equips their graduates with what many call “the gold standard” for manufacturing skills – and all completely debt-free.
+For several years, the Technology & Manufacturing Association has been working with members, local high schools and community colleges to thwart the impending workforce disaster by offering training and education that equips their graduates with what many call “the gold standard” for manufacturing job training programs – and all completely debt-free.

 Thursday evening, TMA hosted their annual Related Theory Graduation and presented diplomas of completion in Tool & Die, Mold Making and CNC Machining to 38 students that have completed three long years of training and education in those particular fields.

 This year’s Graduation can be viewed HERE and HERE.

 “The COVID pandemic highlighted the critical importance of manufacturers and having a ‘made-in-America’ supply chain.
 The programs that educated these students over the last three years are the gold standard of manufacturing training.
 This nationally-recognized certificate, which requires over 500 hours of instruction and 6,000 hours of on-the-job training, will allow these students to enter into a lucrative and rewarding career in manufacturing,” said TMA President Steve Rauschenberger.